ArduPilot/MethodicConfigurator/README.md

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE.md).
-It builds upon other [opensource software packages](credits/CREDITS.md)
+It builds upon other [open-source software packages](credits/CREDITS.md)